eoguzinci/autonomous_ros/TLD.md

 self.model.load_weights(weights_path, by_name=True)
 ```

-* Use model to classify red lights from the incoming images.
+* Use the model to classify red lights from the incoming images.

 ```
 with graph.as_default():